In this article, I address the essential prepper mindset – from my perspective, and how to avoid going off the deep end.

-The problem with obsessions like we see all over social media is they tend to send us off in the wrong direction, making the wrong decisions and taking the wrong actions.
+The problem with obsessions, as we see all over social media, is they tend to send us off in the wrong direction, making the wrong decisions and taking the wrong actions.

-The Best Prepper Mindset Designs The Best Plans Of Prepardness
+The Best Prepper Mindset Designs The Best Plans Of Preparedness

 Remember over a thousand words ago when I said prepping is diverse?
 We rely on our prepper mindset to determine a plan of action – and if we even take action at all.

-The diversity of prepping is important.
+The diversity of prepping is essential.
 We need flexibility based on our location, situation, personal skills, and responsibility.

 And we need the ability to “pivot” when necessary.

-The best prepper mindset doesn’t default to the worst-case scenario and it isn’t influenced by those that cry wolf on a regular basis.
+The best prepper mindset doesn’t default to the worst-case scenario, and it isn’t influenced by those that cry wolf regularly.
 The best mindset is based on reality with access to a little common sense.

 Let’s Get Real For A Moment – This Very Moment

-Right now we know prices are likely to increase.
+Right now, we know prices are likely to increase.
 We see it right now – every day.
-We know there are going to be shortages – we see it every day and we’ve lived it for over a year now.
-We know, as a nation, the economy will likely take a hard hit – trillions spent and even more lost.
+We know there will be shortages – we see it every day, and we’ve lived it for over a year now.
+We know, as a nation, the economy will likely take a brutal hit – trillions spent and even more lost.

 With all that on the table, things we know for a fact, why in the world are so many people that call themselves preppers focusing on the most unlikely scenarios when they would struggle to come up with thirty days of emergency food?